BBS-Springschool/bbs-springschool.github.io/_pages/events.md

 # Educationals and lab-visits

 We have planned educationals on a variety of topics such as science communication, design, and plain language, as well as data management, preregistration, and reproducibility.
 Furthermore, lab visits to the MRI-lab Graz, demos on how to collect data using NIRS, EEG, or VR.
-Further information will be summarized here.
+Further information and the registration for online access will be available soon!

 {% assign number_printed = 0 %}
 {% for event in site.data.events %}